svenXY/gpodder-hook-scripts/README.md

 The $subj podcast rss does not contain id and pubdate.
 Because of the missing guid gPodder reports always "no new episodes" for the podcast.
 This hook script fixes this.
 The pubdate can be calculated from the audio file url and I used the same number as guid.

-## enqueue_in_vlc

-This hook shows a new feature of the gPodder "tres" branch - you can now add items to the episode list context menu.
-Each item needs to have a label and a callable that will take a list of selected episodes.
-This script shows you how to implement a "Enqueue in VLC" context menu item using hooks.

-## flv2mp4

-This script will automatically wrap FLV files from YouTube into a MP4 format container after download.
-It also includes a context menu item for already- downloaded files.
-This requires the "ffmpeg" utility to be installed.
-It only works for YouTube videos (e.g. fmt_id = 35).
-For fmt_id 35 on YouTube, this allows playback of the resulting files on a PS3 (H.264 + AAC), which does not work with the FLV container, but does work with the MP4 container.
-The change is quick, because no re-encoding is done.